-The app includes rating system to prevent and sort out abuse.
+The app includes a rating system to prevent and sort out abuse.
 After each call, it is easy to evaluate your experience.
-In case of an issue, you can report if the problem was technical (poor video, audio quality, etc.) or if it was an inappropriate behavior.
+In case of an issue, you can report if the problem was technical (poor video, audio quality, etc.) or if it was inappropriate behavior.
 If you experienced misuse or abuse from the other caller, please report it in the rating system immediately after the call.
 Your feedback is not shared with the other participant.
 To report the other user, please follow these steps:

 We handle all abuse reports with close attention.
 Users who break our Terms of service will be blocked from the Be My Eyes community.

 Be My Eyes is all about the community, so we really appreciate when our users help us spread the word.
 There’s a few things you can do.
 First of all, you can share your experience after finishing a call on Facebook and Twitter.
 Secondly, you can follow us on Facebook, Twitter, Youtube and Instagram - we really appreciate, if you tag us or share our content.

 If you are a journalist wanting to cover Be My Eyes, please visit our Press page for more information.

 You can’t delete your account in the app.
 If you want to delete your account, please email us at firstname.lastname@example.org.

 Specialized Help is a customer support platform within Be My Eyes.
 Instead of connecting to a volunteer, you can connect to a partner company through Specialized Help, and an official company representative can assist you with questions regarding their products or services.
 The company representative will have access to your camera feed, just like a regular Be My Eyes call, and they can provide you with visual assistance combined with expert knowledge within the field.